August Uprising: Preparation

 The Georgian branch of the Soviet secret police, Cheka, (Note: A large number of Cheka members came from the 11th Red Army, a conqueror of Georgia, which had disbanded in June 1921.) with recently appointed Deputy Chief Lavrentiy Beria playing a leading role, managed to penetrate the organization and carried out mass arrests.
 A prominent Georgian Social Democratic (Menshevik) Party activist, David Sagirashvili, was arrested and then deported to Germany in October 1922 along with sixty-two other members of Georgian Social Democratic (Menshevik) Party.
 A heavy loss was sustained in February 1923 by the Georgian opposition, when fifteen members of the military center were arrested.
 Among them were the principal leaders of the resistance movement, Generals Kote Abkhazi, Alexander Andronikashvili and Varden Tsulukidze; they were executed on 19 May 1923.
 In March 1923 the Cheka discovered an underground Menshevik printshop and arrested several oppositionists.
 The Georgian Social Democratic (Menshevik) Party leaders Noe Khomeriki, Benia Chkhikvishvili, and Valiko Jugheli too fell into the hands of the Cheka on 9 November 1923, 25 July 1924, and 6 August 1924, respectively.
+Sardion Tevzadze was also swept up in Cheka's raids and executed at the end of August 1924.
+Moderate Georgian politicians like Samson Dadiani had also distanced themselves from armed struggle.

 Under these circumstances, some Georgians doubted whether the uprising could be successful.
 The captured rebel leader, Jugheli, urged Cheka officials to allow him to inform his comrades that their plans had been discovered and advise them to abandon their proposed revolt, but the Cheka refused.
 Jugheli's message still reached the rebels, but the conspirators decided that this might have been a Cheka provocation and went ahead with plans for the uprising.

 There are many indications that Soviet intelligence had been, at a certain level, implicated in provoking the uprising.
 The Cheka, employing secret agents in local socialist circles, were well informed of the conspiracy and popular dissatisfaction with Bolshevik rule.
 Instructed by Stalin and Ordzhonikidze, Beria and his superior, Kvantaliani, actually encouraged the rebellion so they would have a pretext for eliminating all political opposition and avenging personal scores with their former rivals in Georgia.